 The Americans have a large embassy.
 The new building costed around 200 million euro.
 There was once an important meeting where the Kosovo’s president convinced two political party leaders to form a new government.
 The US ambassador was the only other person in the room.

 United Nations in Kosovo

 After the war in Kosovo, the United Nations in Kosovo were practically ruling the country.
 Kosovo was a so-called U.N. protectorate.
 The UN started with 9,000 workers, and decreased that number to a couple hundred in 2016.

 Kosovo Football team

 The football team of Kosovo is recognized by both the FIFA and the UEFA since 2016.
 Before that, Kosovo was only allowed to play international friendlies, since 2014.
 In the first year of their friendly matches, Kosovo played against Haiti, Turkey, Senegal and Oman.
+After that, the new football team played qualification matches for both the World Cup and European Cup.
 Read all this topic at our Kosovo information page about football.

 Kosovo news websites

 Looking for news about Kosovo in English?
 The country has several media outlets that write articles in the English language.
 News about Kosovo can be found via Kosovapress, Gazeta Express, RKTlive and Balkan Insight.